Oct Half Term 2025 – Good Artists Copy and Good Artists Steal: The Scottish Colourists (F.C.B Cadell, J.D. Ferguson, G.L. Hunter& S.J. Peploe)

 End of course:

 What will I achieve?
-The aim of the course is to draw inspiration from Van Gogh and the Artists he influenced, helping you to refine and enhance your own painting skills.
+The aim of the course is to draw inspiration from the Scottish Colourists, helping you to refine and enhance your own painting skills.

 Info to follow